jakwuh/webtip/tips/14-09-2017/Readme.md

 #### Is it still alive?

 Yes.
-More so, I'd say it is *still unstable technology*.
+More so, I'd say it is *still an unstable technology*.

 #### Will I benefit from it?